The-AVR/AVR-2022/content/en/battery-management/overview/_index.md

    Drones, computers, etc. are replaceable, while you (and your lungs) are not.
    Battery fires produce very toxic smoke, and you do NOT want to breathe it in.
 2. **Get help**.
-This depends on your specific situation, but this may be to pull a nearby fire alarm, call 911, or call your security department.
+This depends on your specific situation, but this may be to pull a nearby fire alarm (contrary to popular belief, pulling the alarm does not set off sprinklers), call 911, or call your security department.

 After doing the above two steps, and _only if you're comfortable with it_ and does not pose any danger to you, you can attempt to fight the fire.
 Your most effective